dservgun/zya/Protocol.md

 Clients  connect on a well known port to query for a service map.

 ## Service map
-A service map contains the services offered with the service names the port number the given service is running on.
+A service map maintains the services offered with the service names the port number the given service is running on.
 For example,
 	```
 		Database : ["conn1", "conn2", "conn3"]